If you are signed up for MyUCDavisHealth, your billing will go paperless this spring! Learn more

 Financial or billing questions?

-If you have questions about billing, insurance or financial arrangements, please call the appropriate phone number below:
+If you have questions about billing, insurance or financial arrangements, please email or call the appropriate phone number below:

 Hospital bill before discharge (Financial Clearance Department):

 A UC Davis financial counselor is available to answer your questions about insurance coverage and financial assistance programs for which you may be eligible such as Medi-Cal, the county Medically Indigent Services Program or other programs.
-To meet with a financial counselor, call the Financial Clearance Department at 916-734-3245 (4-3245 on a hospital phone), Monday through Friday, 8 a.m. to 4:30 p.m
+To meet with a financial counselor, call the Financial Clearance Department at 916-734-3245 (4-3245 on a hospital phone), Monday–Friday, 8 a.m. to 4:30 p.m

 In addition, UC Davis patients who are eligible for State Disability Insurance (SDI) may request assistance with completing disability application forms and obtaining necessary medical documentation, for a nominal $10 processing fee.
 For more information, call 916-734-2293 (4-2293 on a hospital phone) between 8 a.m. and 4 p.m.